 Can you provide an example of a custom view?

-Sure, below is an example of the logic need to fuse Adobe data with Google Analytics data.
-This creates a calculated, unified and easy to query
+Below is an example of the logic needed to fuse Adobe data with Google Analytics data.
+This creates a calculated, unified, and easy to query

 ga_channeldetail_bounce view for a Tableau or PowerBI user.